Twin Cities Jewish population up 23%

 “Eleven percent [of the Jewish population] have moved here in the past five years,’’ he said.
 “We don’t know who all the new Jews are.
 That will be a challenge to us, to reach out in new ways.”

-It found just 31 % Jewish households have one member who belongs to a synagogue — part of a national downward trend that started decades ago, said Aronson.
-However two-thirds of respondents say they attended at least one service in the past year.
+It found just 31% of Jewish households have one member who belongs to a synagogue — part of a national downward trend that started decades ago, said Aronson.
+However, two-thirds of respondents say they attended at least one service in the past year.

 Researchers found that participation in Jewish life is more likely to be personal or community-based.
-About half of the adults said they participated in a Jewish sponsored event, 63% said they donated to a Jewish organization and 70 percent said they connected to an event online.
+About half of the adults said they participated in a Jewish-sponsored event, 63% said they donated to a Jewish organization and 70% said they connected to an event online.

 How to better connect these children to the Jewish community, as well as their parents, was a question raised during a webinar unveiling the study this week.
 Should there be a greater focus on Jewish preschools, schools and education?

-The survey described overall financially secure community, with some weaknesses.
+The survey described an overall financially secure community, with some weaknesses.
 Sixty-two percent of households reported living comfortably, and another 27% said they could cover living expenses with a little left over.
-But nearly one in ten households reported being able only to meet basic needs.
+But nearly one in 10 households reported being able to meet only basic needs.

 “This cannot sit on shelves,’’ said Flaum.
 “This is a gift we’re giving to the community.
 I think this will help us shape the footprint for the next 10 years for the Jewish community.’’